MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-report.md

 When you select an event, a flyout appears that shows you more information:

-- **General details:** Date, Action mode, and the policy, and Access of this event.
+- **General details:** Date, Action mode, the policy, and Access of this event.
 - **Media information:** Media information includes Media name, Class name, Class GUID, Device ID, Vendor ID, Serial number, and Bus type.
 - **Location details:** Device name, User and MDATP device ID.